aborroy/alf-k8s/README.md

   alf-k8s create [flags]

 Flags:
+      --docker-user string       Username for Docker Hub
-  -h, --help                help for create
+      --docker-password string   Password for username in Docker Hub -h, --help                     help for create
-  -i, --interactive         Input values replying to command line prompts instead of using command line parameters -k, --kubernetes string   Kubernetes cluster: docker-desktop (default) or kind -o, --output string       Local Directory to write produced assets, 'output' by default -p, --password string     Password for admin user -t, --tls                 Enable TLS protocol for ingress -v, --version string      Version of ACS to be deployed (23.1 or 23.2)
+  -i, --interactive              Input values replying to command line prompts instead of using command line parameters -k, --kubernetes string        Kubernetes cluster: docker-desktop (default) or kind -o, --output string            Local Directory to write produced assets, 'output' by default -p, --password string          Password for Alfresco admin user -t, --tls                      Enable TLS protocol for ingress -v, --version string           Version of ACS to be deployed (23.1 or 23.2)
 ```

+>> Using `docker-user` and `docker-password` is recommended to avoid quota restrictions from Docker Hub when using `kind` as Kubernetes cluster

 ### Creating a sample deployment